SeldonIO/seldon-core/docs/source/contents/kubernetes/autoscaling/index.md

 Note that model autoscaling will not attempt to add extra servers if the desired number of replicas cannot be currently fulfilled by the current provisioned number of servers.
 This is a process left to be done by server autoscaling.

+Additionally when the system autoscales, the initial model spec is not changed (e.g. the number of `Replicas`) and therefore the user cannot reset the number of replicas back to the initial specified value without an explict change.

 If only `Replicas` is specified by the user, autoscaling of models is disabled and the system will have exactly the number of replicas of this model deployed regardless of inference load.

 ### Architecture